openshift-service-mesh/federation/docs/enhancements/1-crds-and-kubebuilder.md

 2. `FederatedServicePolicy` - specifies rules for exporting (and/or importing - TBD) services; parent for export-related Istio resources, i.e. `Gateway`, `DestinationRule`, etc.; must be created by a user.
 3. `ImportedService` - represents an imported service; parent for import-related Istio resources, i.e. `ServiceEntry`, `WorkloadEntry`, etc.; created by FDS.

-### Export/import semantics

-We have to decide how we will approach exporting and importing services, because technically we are not able to export a service to particular mesh.

 #### MeshFederation

 `MeshFederation` specifies settings related only to mesh federation topology, and it does not configure federation-controller workload resources.